 The reason for that is burn out as he said.
 His signature licks like four on the snare, two on the feet are spread widely across the entire metal universe of young bands and drummers.

 Known for his charisma, dexterity, and famous head hit move, he belongs in the Modern Drummer hall of fame… His Impact on progressive drumming is enormous.

-Tama makes Portnoy signature snare drums called Melody master named after his daughter.
+Tama makes Portnoy signature snare drum Melody master named after his daughter.
 He also endorses Sabian cymbals, Remo drumheads, and Pro-Mark drumsticks.
 An interesting fact is that his son Max also plays drums, and he is quite good; hopefully, he will beat Mike one day.